California State Water Project

 The California State Water Project, commonly known as the SWP, is a state water management project in the U.S. state of California under the supervision of the California Department of Water Resources.
 The SWP is one of the largest public water and power utilities in the world, providing drinking water for more than 27 million people and generating an average of 6,500 GWh of hydroelectricity annually.
-However, as it is the largest single consumer of power in the state itself, it has a net usage of 5,100 GWh.
+It is the largest single consumer of power in the state and has a net usage of 5,100 GWh.

 The SWP collects water from rivers in Northern California and redistributes it to the water-scarce but populous cities through a network of aqueducts, pumping stations and power plants.
 About 70% of the water provided by the project is used for urban areas and industry in Southern California and the San Francisco Bay Area, and 30% is used for irrigation in the Central Valley.
 To reach Southern California, the water must be pumped 2882 ft over the Tehachapi Mountains, with 1926 ft at the Edmonston Pumping Plant alone, the highest single water lift in the world.
 The SWP shares many facilities with the federal Central Valley Project (CVP), which primarily serves agricultural users.
 Water can be interchanged between SWP and CVP canals as needed to meet peak requirements for project constituents.
 The SWP provides estimated annual benefits of $400 billion to California's economy.

 Since its inception in 1960, the SWP has required the construction of 21 dams and more than 700 mi of canals, pipelines and tunnels, although these constitute only a fraction of the facilities originally proposed.
 As a result, the project has delivered an average of only 2.4 e6acre.ft annually, as compared to total entitlements of 4.23 e6acre.ft.
 Environmental concerns caused by the dry-season removal of water from the Sacramento–San Joaquin River Delta, a sensitive estuary region, have often led to further reductions in water delivery.
 Work continues today to expand the SWP's water delivery capacity while finding solutions for the environmental impacts of water diversion.